 Note: Babies should not have pillows or fluffy comforters in their crib.
 They also should not sleep with stuffed animals or toys.
-They could cause your baby to suffocate since he or she is not strong enough to roll over or push them away.
+They could cause your baby to suffocate since they are not strong enough to roll over or push them away.

 Diaper Time: What You Need for the Changing Table

 - Diapers (plan on using 70-90 per week for the first six weeks, then 50 per week)

 - Disposable diaper wipes (alcohol-free)

 - Diaper rash ointment or cream (such as Desitin or A&D or Boudreaux’s)

 - Petroleum jelly to apply to the gauze for area of circumcision (so the baby's penis doesn't stick to the diaper)

 - Pad for baby to lie on during changing

 - Changing pad covers

 - Diaper pail to dispose of soiled diapers